 A lot of things count as medical expenses.
 All kinds of things you never considered: What Counts as a Medical Expense?

-Six: Health and Medical for Your Children or Other Household Members
+Six: Health and Medical for Other People You Live With

-If you are disabled or elderly, you can deduct medical expenses for your children or for others in your household, even if those people are not disabled or elderly.
+If you are disabled or elderly, you can deduct medical expenses for your children or for others in your household…. even if those people are not disabled or elderly.
 Weird!
+Who Gets Medical Expense Deductions?
+(Tip: Not Who You Think!)

 Seven: Requests for Extra Bedrooms